Institutional Recovery and Employee Requirements for COVID-19

 - If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry.

-If employees are experiencing COVID-19 related symptoms or have had prolonged exposure to someone who has tested positive, they are required to report this to their supervisor and HR Liaison, and may not report to work on campus or other University of Florida facility.
-Employees who test positive for COVID-19 must be cleared by UF Occupational Medicine.
-The clearance by UF Occupational Medicine will be communicated to UF Human Resources, and UF Human Resources will notify the HR Liaison.
+If employees are experiencing COVID-19 related symptoms and have had close contact, defined in the Definitions section of this policy, to someone who has tested positive, they are required to report this to their supervisor and HR Liaison, and may not report to work on campus or other University of Florida facility.
+Employees who test positive for COVID-19 must be cleared by their personal health care provider or the Department of Health.
+The clearance by the personal health care provider must be submitted to the supervisor or HR Liaison prior to returning to work.
+A clearance by the Department of Health will be communicated to UF Human Resources, and UF Human Resources will notify the HR Liaison.

 Actions for noncompliance